 My meals are always being adapted, and I love trying recipes and changing them to suit our tastes.
 I encourage you to do the same.
 The following recipe I have been using for a while.
 I found the original recipe on the pork.co.nz website.
 Moroccan food uses slightly sweeter spices to make a nice change.

 MOROCCAN MINCE WITH COUSCOUS

 2 cups couscous

 3/4 tsp cinnamon

 Bring water to boil, take off heat and stir in couscous.
 Leave for 3 minutes, add butter and fork to separate grains.

 Cook onion in a heavy based pan until soft.
 Add pork mince and spices.
 Cook until mince is well browned.
-Add vegetables.
-Bring to the boil.
-Reduce heat and cook a further 6 – 8 minutes.
+Add carrots, capsicum and courgettes.
+Mia with mince and spices and cook for 2 minutes.
+Add the tinned tomatoes, bring to the boil.
+Reduce heat, simmer and cook a further 6 – 8 minutes.
 Serve immediately on top of couscous.

 You can also use the spiced mince mixture, without the vegetables to fill tortillas.
 Mince is so versatile.